Andrew-S-Rosen/cbe504/main.typ

 If this approximation breaks down, additional complexity must be introduced.
 Additionally, through the Hinshelwood assumption, the adsorbates are assumed to be randomly distributed on the surface.

-A clear demonstration of a failure mode with the LHHW model is related to a phenomenon described as "jamming."
+A clear demonstration of a failure mode with the LHHW model is related to a phenomenon described as"jamming."
 Consider the dissociative chemisorption reaction
 $ ce("H2 + 2 *") fwdArrow(k) ce("2 H^*"). $
 We know that the turnover frequency for this process can be given by
 $ r' = k' p_ce("H2") theta_ce("*")^2. $<eq:jam_rate>
-If we treat adsorption as occurring on a 2D lattice, it is possible to have a "jammed lattice" at sufficiently high values of $theta_"H "$ like that shown in #ref(<fig:jammed>).
+If we treat adsorption as occurring on a 2D lattice, it is possible to have a"jammed lattice" at sufficiently high values of $theta_"H"$ like that shown in #ref(<fig:jammed>).
 Here, there are still vacant sites available (i.e. $theta_*>0$).
 However, none of these vacant sites can lead to a further reaction because there is no space for two H atoms to adsorb at adjacent sites.
 In other words, $r'$ should be zero in the jammed state, but this is inconsistent with #ref(<eq:jam_rate>) for $theta_* > 0$.